J. J. Watt: 2019

-2020 season
+2020

 In Week 2 against the Baltimore Ravens, Watt recorded his first two sacks of the season on Lamar Jackson during the 16–33 loss.
 In Week 6 against the Tennessee Titans, Watt recorded his 99th career sack on Ryan Tannehill, a strip sack that was recovered by the Texans, during the 42–36 overtime loss.
 In Week 9 against the Jacksonville Jaguars, Watt recorded his 100th career sack on rookie quarterback Jake Luton during the 27–25 win.
 He became the fifth-fastest player to reach the milestone.
-In Week 12, against the Detroit Lions, Watt intercepted a pass thrown by Matthew Stafford and returned it for a 19-yard touchdown during the 41–25 win.
+In Week 12, on Thanksgiving against the Detroit Lions, Watt intercepted a pass thrown by Matthew Stafford and returned it for a 19-yard touchdown during the 41–25 win.
 It was Watt's third career pick-six and his first touchdown since 2014.
 In Week 13 against the Indianapolis Colts, Watt recorded a sack on Philip Rivers during the 26–20 loss.
 It would ultimately turn out to be Watt's final sack in a Texans uniform.

 On February 12, 2021, Watt requested and was granted his release from the Texans.
 He was ranked 66th by his fellow players on the NFL Top 100 Players of 2021.

+Houston Texans Ring of Honor

+On June 12, 2023, the Houston Texans announced that Watt would be inducted into the Houston Texans Ring of Honor on Sunday, October 1, 2023, during the Texans game against the Pittsburgh Steelers.

 Arizona Cardinals

-2021 season
+2021

 On March 1, 2021, Watt signed a two-year, $28 million contract with the Arizona Cardinals, with $23 million guaranteed.
-Although #99 was retired by the Cardinals in honor of Marshall Goldberg, Goldberg's daughter Ellen Goldberg gave Watt permission to wear it.
+Although #99 was retired by the Cardinals in honor of Marshall Goldberg, Goldberg's daughter Ellen gave Watt permission to wear it.
 In Week 7 against his former team, Watt suffered a shoulder injury in the 2nd quarter, but remained in the game.
 On October 27, it was revealed Watt would need season-ending shoulder surgery.
 He was placed on injured reserve on November 6, 2021.
 He was activated on January 17, 2022, for the Cardinals' Wild Card Round loss to the Los Angeles Rams.

-2022 season
+2022

-Despite experiencing atrial fibrillation on September 28, 2022, and having his heart shocked back in rhythm the next day, Watt committed to play in Week 4.
+Despite experiencing atrial fibrillation on September 28, 2022, and having his heart shocked back in rhythm in a planned procedure the next day, Watt committed to play in Week 4.
 Watt announced on December 27 that he would retire at the end of the season.
 In his final game against the San Francisco 49ers, Watt recorded two sacks in the Cardinals' loss.

 Watt finished his final season with 39 tackles, 18 tackles for loss, 12.5 sacks, and one forced fumble in 16 games played.